-Buttervilla Growers produce a rage of exceptional produce: heritage (a.k.a heirloom) tomatoes, strawberries, raspberries, blackcurrants, gooseberries, rhubarb, blueberries, herbs and vegetables, hand grown in Cornwall using organic methods with much love and care.
+Buttervilla Growers produce a range of exceptional produce: heritage tomatoes, strawberries, raspberries, blackcurrants, gooseberries, rhubarb, blueberries, herbs and vegetables, hand grown in using organic and natural methods, with much love and care.

-Everything is grown on a small scale, cropped young and tender, then harvested and delivered in hours for that special freshness that sets us apart.
+Everything is grown on a small scale using traditional methods, the fruit is picked fully ripe & ready and delivered in hours for that special freshness that sets us apart.

 " The jury evaluated the passion of Robert Hocking and his family for seeds and cultivation as meeting the criteria of the competition.
 From the passion for seeds and traditional cultivation techniques, Buttervilla Farm was born.
 It is a skilled farming production, today admired by some of the best restaurants in England.
 The prize goes to a family who believed in the use of ancient cultivation techniques, in biodiversity, in the value of the flavour of food and who today proposes a model of sustainable agriculture."